Political development in modern Gibraltar: Evolving relationship with the United Kingdom

 The relationship between the United Kingdom and Gibraltar had always revolved around the need for Gibraltar as a British military base in the Mediterranean.
 In the 1980s, the United Kingdom continued to reduce its military commitments overseas and the military base in Gibraltar began to be downsized.
 Whereas previously 60% of the economy of Gibraltar depended upon the military base, this had reduced to less than 10% by 2004.
 The economy diversified into financial services and tourism and as dependence on the United Kingdom decreased, the Government of Gibraltar felt more able to demand a stake in negotiations on its future.

-Whilst the full lifting of border restrictions in 1985 was significant and Spain transformed itself from a fascist state to a democracy, the legacy of Gibraltar's isolation by Franco continued to cast a shadow.
-Gibraltarian politicians and general public continued to distrust Spanish intentions, particularly whilst Spain refused to recognise the Government of Gibraltar as a competent authority and continued to pursue confrontational policies.
+While the full lifting of border restrictions in 1985 was significant and Spain transformed itself from a fascist state to a democracy, the legacy of Gibraltar's isolation by Franco continued to cast a shadow.
+Gibraltarian politicians and general public continued to distrust Spanish intentions, particularly while Spain refused to recognise the Government of Gibraltar as a competent authority and continued to pursue confrontational policies.
 Politicians such as Joe Bossano and Peter Caruana continued to demand that no political concessions be made to Spain.